AceBlazer/react-native-ultimate-starter/README.md

 - sentry (couldn't add sourcemaps and multiple environments, only multiple releases)
 - i18n
 - theming with color schemes
-- network service DI, provider configurable with token&refresh interceptors and error handling
+- network service DI, provider configurable with token&refresh, cancel token, cache, interceptors and error handling
 - env vars (couldn't add inline custom var so added react_app_environment env var)
 - global loader: slice global, selector in app.js, middleware to detect loading then add it to global (couldn't configure from whom it gets loading, but rather from thunk itself).
 From ui, dispatch directly to global reducer